CHRISTIAN INSTITUTE OF ARTS & SCIENCES

-Christian Institute of Arts & Sciences functions as a private school with an Umbrella School for home schooling families in the local area and beyond, as well as a Campus School serving the local community as a full-time private Christian school, combining the full services of a private school administration office with the individualized advantages, personal assistance, and accountability needed to make our students’ educational experiences a success.
-CIAS provides a wide variety of classes (academic, fine arts, physical education), tutoring lessons, educational therapy for special needs students, activities, and field trips to meet the spiritual, academic, physical, social, and emotional needs of our students and their families.
+Christian Institute of Arts & Sciences functions as a private school with an Umbrella School for homeschooling families in the local area and beyond, as well as a Campus School serving the local community as a full-time private Christian school with a homeschool model, combining the full services of a private school administration office with the individualized advantages, personal assistance, and accountability needed to make our individual students’ educational experiences a success.
+CIAS provides a wide variety of classes both in person and on Google Classroom/Live-Online School (academic, fine arts, physical education), subject-specific tutoring lessons and after-school learning labs, educational therapy for special needs students (Barton System/NILD), clubs, activities, and field trips to meet the spiritual, academic, physical, social, and emotional needs of our students and their families.

 About our Teaching Staff